deftkitten/gen-prog-notes/CSS.md

 ### Hex Color System

-__6-DIGITS:__
-#000000 -> each set of two digits represents Red, Green, and Blue.
+6-DIGITS: #000000 -> each set of two digits represents Red, Green, and Blue.
 These digits are the brightness of that color.
-EXAMPLES: #FF0000 is 100% red, #00FF00 is 100% green.
+EXAMPLE: `#FF0000` is 100% red, `#00FF00` is 100% green.

-__3-DIGITS:__
-#000 -> only one digit per color, so much fewer options
+3-DIGITS: #000 -> only one digit per color, so much fewer options
-EXAMPLES: #F00 is red, #00F is blue
+EXAMPLE: `#F00` is red, `#00F` is blue

 ### RGB functions